rambo1111/tic-tac-toe_impossible_ai/README.md

 # 🤖 Impossible Tic-Tac-Toe AI 🧠

 Welcome, brave human\!
 You've stumbled upon a Tic-Tac-Toe game where the AI has an ego bigger than my `node_modules` folder.
 It has studied every possible move and is literally unbeatable.
-Do you have what it takes to force a draw?
+Do you have what it takes to win?
 Probably not, but it's fun to try\! 😂

 ### ➡️ **[Challenge the AI - Live Demo\!](https://rambo1111.github.io/tic-tac-toe_impossible_ai/)** ⬅️